Belhaven Hill School

 Day Children

 “The location for us was key, not just being right alongside a beautiful beach and very accessible to everything that East Lothian and Edinburgh has to offer, but the size of the school and the grounds itself; it has a really lovely feeling.”
-(Andrew, Day Parent)

-Why be a Day Pupil?
+Why Be a Day Pupil?

-• Opportunities to play sport and practice art, music and drama, supported by specialist teachers.
+• Opportunities to play sport and practice art, music and drama supported by specialist teachers.

 Seeing the grins on the pupils' faces at evening pick-up - both those going home and the majority who are heading in for supper ...
 To know one's child is part of such a happy school is a real joy.

-Day Pupil Timings
+School Day Pupil Timings

 Monday – Friday